system76/tech-docs/src/models/oryp10/repairs.md

 If the CPU/GPU fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.

-The Oryx Pro 9 comes with heat-conductive metal on the dedicated GPU die and the main CPU die, and uses regular thermal paste for the integrated GPU die.
+The Oryx Pro 10 comes with heat-conductive metal on the dedicated GPU, and uses regular thermal paste for the CPU.
 These materials help facilitate effective heat transfer between the CPU/GPU and the cooling equipment.

 - Thermal paste should generally be replaced after removing the heatsink; thermal paste also dries over time, so depending on your climate and the age of the machine, applying new thermal paste may increase thermal performance.
 - The heat-conductive metal does not dry out, and replacing it is optional; replacement may be useful if the previous metal has flowed out of the proper area for cooling.